AboutCapabilitiesQualitative Core

 A medical anthropologist, Dr. McMullen brings her expertise in qualitative and ethnographic research methods to studies in diverse areas including health care delivery, cancer survivorship, and aging.
 In addition to focus groups, interviews, and fieldwork (participant-observation), she also facilitates patient engagement in research by training patient advocates and integrating them into the research process.
 She has used ethnography to study how health care providers communicate, ensure patient safety, and implement electronic medical records systems.
 She has developed rapid assessment processes for conducting team-based ethnographic evaluations of clinical trials and implementations of other interventions, including health-information technology and organizational change in health care settings.
 Dr. McMullen received her MA and PhD in medical anthropology from Case Western Reserve University.

-Dr. Yarborough is a clinical psychologist and health services researcher with nearly 20 years of experience managing the clinical and scientific oversight of research studies, including qualitative and mixed-methods studies, large multisite randomized controlled trials, and implementation and process evaluations.
+Dr. Yarborough is a clinical psychologist and health services researcher with nearly 25 years of experience managing the clinical and scientific oversight of research studies, including qualitative and mixed-methods studies, large multisite randomized controlled trials, and implementation and process evaluations.
 Her research focus is on improvement of care and outcomes among individuals with serious mental illnesses and/or substance use disorders.
-She recently received a National Institutes of Health R01 grant award to study the role of opioid use in suicide risk.
+She recently received a National Institutes of Mental Health R01 grant award to study the implementation of suicide risk prediction models in three large health care systems.
 Dr. Yarborough earned her bachelor’s degree in psychology from the University of Oregon and her master’s in counseling and doctorate in clinical psychology from Pacific University.

 Scott Stumbo, MA, Research Program Manager

-Scott Stumbo has over 20 years of experience with qualitative and quantitative methods in a variety of settings.
-His primary work includes improving access, care and outcomes for individuals with serious mental illnesses and substance use disorders.
-His previous work includes mixed methods research in HIV prevention and maternal and child health.
+Scott Stumbo has over 25 years of research experience using qualitative, quantitative and mixed-methods approaches in a variety of settings.
+His primary work is on improvement of care and outcomes among individuals with serious mental illnesses and/or substance use disorders.
+His most recent work has tried to understand patient and clinician preferences for the use of suicide risk identification algorithms in behavioral health settings.
+His previous work includes mixed methods research in HIV prevention among serodiscordant couples and working to improve maternal and child health care using data from the National Survey of Children’s Health.
 He received bachelor’s and master’s degrees in Sociology, both from U.C.
 Berkeley.

 Jennifer Schneider, MPH, Research Associate III

 Ms. Schneider is a Senior Research Associate with broad expertise in qualitative research, including methodological design, data collection, and analysis.
-Since joining the Center for Health Research in 2000, Ms. Schneider has served as a co-investigator on many studies, using observations, document review, interviews, and focus groups to develop and evaluate interventions within integrated health plans or community health centers at the patient, provider, and health system levels.
+Since joining the Center for Health Research in 2000, Ms. Schneider has served as a co-investigator on many studies.
+Ms. Schneider has expertise in using observations, document review, interviews, focus groups, and mixed-method approaches to develop and evaluate interventions within integrated health plans or community health centers at the patient, provider, and health system levels.
+Recent research areas where Ms. Schneider has employed qualitative methods include: cancer prevention/screening; chronic pain; medication adherence/de-prescribing; mental health; chronic conditions; impacts of the COVID-19 pandemic; identification/communication of genetic findings; patient navigation programs; and experiences of medical financial debt).
 Ms. Schneider earned her bachelor’s degree in rhetoric/communication from the University of Oregon and her master’s degree in public health/health education, with a focus on qualitative methods, from Portland State University.

 Follow Us